 CHRISTOPHER MAY is a second-year graduate student pursuing a Master’s degree at the Space Policy Institute.
 Chris holds Bachelor of Science and Master of Science degrees in Aerospace Engineering from Georgia Institute of Technology where he also obtained a Minor in International Affairs.
 His concentration during his Master’s in Aerospace Engineering was in Systems Engineering.
 Currently, Chris works at The Aerospace Corporation where he has contributed to projects for NASA, the Air Force, and other aerospace related customers.
 Throughout his life he has been interested in the intersection of science, history, and policy-making.
 His primary policy interests lay in human spaceflight, especially regarding international cooperation to pursue further solar system exploration.

-JOHN O’DONNELL is a first-year graduate student at the Space Policy Institute.
+JOHN O’DONNELL is a second-year graduate student at the Space Policy Institute.
 John is originally from the D.C. area and currently works on space policy at the Pentagon.
 He has previously worked at NASA, has been in the Air Reserves for ten years, and was in the Army National Guard before then.
 John holds a Master’s degree in Astronautical Engineering from the University of Maryland, and a Master of International Public Policy from Johns Hopkins School of Advanced International Studies (SAIS).